JoniColeman/gwas_scripts/README.md

 ##### Imputation

-___THIS CODE SHOULD BE CONSIDERED ARCHIVAL - IT IS RECOMMENDED THAT YOU NOW PERFORM IMPUTATION BY SUBMITTING YOUR DATA TO THE MICHIGAN ([https://imputationserver.sph.umich.edu/index.html]) OR SANGER ([https://imputation.sanger.ac.uk/]) IMPUTATION SERVERS, WHICH ARE FASTER AND USE MORE UP-TO-DATE REFERENCE PANELS.___
+___THIS CODE SHOULD BE CONSIDERED ARCHIVAL - IT IS RECOMMENDED THAT YOU NOW PERFORM IMPUTATION BY SUBMITTING YOUR DATA TO THE [TOPMED](https://imputation.biodatacatalyst.nhlbi.nih.gov/#!), [MICHIGAN](https://imputationserver.sph.umich.edu/index.html) OR [SANGER](https://imputation.sanger.ac.uk/) IMPUTATION SERVERS, WHICH ARE FASTER AND USE MORE UP-TO-DATE REFERENCE PANELS.___

 *Consult [http://genome.sph.umich.edu/wiki/IMPUTE2:_1000_Genomes_Imputation_Cookbook] and [https://mathgen.stats.ox.ac.uk/impute/prephasing_and_imputation_with_impute2.tgz]*